-“The greatest gift you can give another person is trust,” said one of our grantees.
-When I started thinking about how to share our experiences with trust-based philanthropy, my first thought was to hear our grantees’ perspectives.
+One of our grantees said, the greatest gift you can give another person is trust.
+Thus, when I started thinking about how to share our experiences with trust-based philanthropy, I first thought about hearing our grantees’ perspectives.

 Engaging in trust-based philanthropy

 A few years ago, we transitioned from an entity for tax purposes to a family foundation.
 We intended to create meaningful impact in our community, and we knew we wanted to focus on relationship building to meet those goals.
 At the time, we didn’t know the term trust-based philanthropy.
 However, reflecting on the meaning now, it’s central to our approach.

 The foundation started pre-qualifying nonprofits in the community that aligned with our mission to better understand their purpose, business practices, strategic goals, and how they planned to measure their impacts.
 This allowed us to evaluate our potential compatibility and embark on a true partnership.

 Trust-based philanthropy allows organizations to extend beyond a grantor/grantee transaction.
 By utilizing each group’s skill sets, it becomes a collaboration for community impact.

 As a foundation, we believe we have more to give than just a financial contribution.
 Specifically, by creating a trusting relationship, we can engage in an honest, open and ongoing dialogue.
 Similarly, we can leverage our human resources, relationships and experiences to better serve the needs of the nonprofits, and ultimately our community.

 Our version of trust-based philanthropy has allowed us the opportunity to look beyond traditional outcome measurements, and engage in a collaborative partnership to achieve them.
 For example, another grantee said: